Session 10

 The program will not only look back to what has been created, but to how this is shaping Douala’s present and future.
 Doual’art has been instrumental in imbibing the city with a new geographic logic, elaborated according to the positions of these pieces, and today imprinted in the psyche of its inhabitants.
 But the same process takes place in the opposite direction, as the lives of the people of Douala imprint themselves on the artworks.
 These pieces become sites of material and affective mutation, in symbiosis with the inevitable changes which are constantly underway in the lives of the city’s people.
 Not simply part of the landscape, they are landmarks.
 Today, as Cameroon itself faces drastic political and cultural challenges, we are led to wonder who is responsible for the memory and future of these artworks, their city, their country, and their continent.
 We are concerned with the legal, ethical and conceptual issues raised by this question.
 Ultimately, we will ask what the implications are for our role in shaping the spaces we share with other life, both human and non-human.

-Fellows will explore these themes through walks, discussions, presentations, and workshops together with the team of Doual’art, RAW Material Company, and visiting faculty members; researcher and art critic Iolanda Pensa, curators Elvira Dyangani Ose & Jay Pather, cultural producer Teesa Bahana, architect Jean Charles Tall, as well as the Think Tanger Cultural platform.
+Fellows will explore these themes through walks, discussions, lectures, and workshops together with the team of doual'art, RAW Material Company, and visiting faculty members; cultural producer Teesa Bahana, artist Barthélémy Toguo, architects Jean Charles Tall and Akil Scafe-Smith, curators Hicham Bouzid and Jay Pather.

 About doual'art